Chiranth-P/Shopify/README.md

 ### 🚀 Live Demo

-⚠️(Please note that only the Women's section is active now due to Railways Free Trial sql storage shortage....Follow the instructions given below for the setup)
+⚠️(Please note that only the Women's section is active now due to Railways Free Trial sql storage shortage....Follow the instructions given below for the setup).
+NOTE: You need to REGISTER as ADMIN to add products in the respective category(ONLY IN WOMEN'S SECTION as mentioned above).

 Website: https://shopify-seven-sand.vercel.app

 ---